mozilla-services/tecken/docs/docker.rst

 the Django runserver in the first terminal.

-All the changes you make (e.g. print statements inside some Python dependency) is wiped any and forgotten when you stop the first container.
+All the changes you make (e.g. print statements inside some Python dependency) is wiped any and forgotten when you rebuild the containers.

 This is aliased in the ``Makefile`` as ``make currentshell``.